adonisjs/v5-docs/content/cookbooks/validator/validating-server-rendered-forms.md

 summary: Validating server rendered forms using the AdonisJS validator
 ---

 This guide covers the usage of validator to validate the forms rendered on the server using Edge templates.
-Checkout the [validating API requests](#validating-api-requests) guide, if you are creating an API server.
+We will use using [session flash messages](../../guides/http/session.md#session-flash-messages) to access the validator errors.

 ## Creating the form